Interested in becoming a Ransom Note?

 You should sing a verse and a chorus (30-60 seconds) of a song that you feel best showcases your talent.
-We have heard everything from opera to musical theater to pop.
-So don’t be afraid to let your voice shine in whatever you excel!
+We have heard everything from opera to musical theater to pop (however, keep in mind the typical type of singing you hear in our performances).
+Don’t be afraid to let your voice shine in whatever is the best fit for you!

 Corinne may play several intervals on the piano and ask you to sing them back to us.
 This is just so we can check your accuracy.

 We may give you a short exercise (two lines) for you to sight-read.
 Don’t be afraid if you don’t know how to read music!
 Many of our members had never looked at a piece of sheet music until they joined us!
 This section won’t hurt you and can only help you.
 If you don’t feel comfortable reading music we will play it on the piano and ask you to sing it back to us (much like with tonal memory).
 We just want to get a general feel of how easily you pick up new music.

 Sometime after auditions on Wednesday we will send emails about callbacks.
 Callbacks will be Friday evening, and it will be a group event.
 You will be asked for a second solo in a style we will request, and we will do warmups, tags, and learn parts of some of our arrangements.
 This is all so that we can get a feel for your learning process and better hear how your voice will blend with the rest of the group.

 Think you have what it takes?
 Sign up for an audition here!

 I'm not a first year.
 Can I audition?

 Of course!
 We want to hear everyone!
 We usually take a mix of ages so don't feel like it's something you can only get into your first year.

 What if I get called back for more than one group?